spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 .. image:: /images/variable_explorer/variable-explorer-execution.gif
    :alt: Spyder Variable Explorer execution with a variable of type list

-It shows the namespace contents (including all global objects, variables, class instances and more) of the currently selected :doc:`ipythonconsole` session, and allows you to add, remove, and edit their values through a variety of GUI-based editors.
+It shows the namespace contents (including all global objects, variables, class instances and more) of the currently selected :ref:`panes-console` session, and allows you to add, remove, and edit their values through a variety of GUI-based editors.

 .. image:: /images/variable_explorer/variable-explorer-standard.png
    :alt: Spyder Variable Explorer, with a list of variables and their contents